Azure/AKS/examples/azure-service-mesh/security/cert-manager-letsencrypt/readme.md

 ```

 > [!Note]
 > Kubernetes ingress for Istio-based service mesh is an `allowed` feature.
 More details on configuration options [here](https://learn.microsoft.com/en-us/azure/aks/istio-support-policy#allowed-supported-and-blocked-customizations)
+> cert-manager is not supported by Microsoft, more info can be found [here](https://cert-manager.io/)

 ### 5. Install cert-manager
 ```shell